zwischenloesung/acme-tiny/README.md

 This is an ansible role for getting digital certificates with "Let's Encrypt".
 It is highly influenced by this role: ganto.acme\_tiny.
 Many thanks [ganto](https://linuxmonk.ch/)!

+The role is meant to be run for a system accessible from the web.
+It will make the request with "Let's Encrypt", solve the challenge on the server's wellknown webfolder and then put the resulting certificates in the openssl configuration directory.

 Why we do not use one of the existing roles?

 * For the first reason read the section "Promise" below.
 We need something reliable.